mihirkelkar/website/csvapione.md

 }
 ```

 Now, that we have defined functions to set headers, rows and a unique file key.
-We can now complete the original function `NewCsvUpload` to use the newly defined receiver functions.
+We can go on and complete the original function `NewCsvUpload` to use the newly defined receiver functions.
 For good measure, we also defined additional receiver functions that can get the return the data of the csvFile structs.

 At this point, the file `csvprocessor.go` looks like this: